TedHusted/awake/awake.md/awake.md

 It is the end of a beautiful California day.
 In the automated driver lane, a gray Stratos EV convertible whirs down El Camino Real with its top down.
 Brent is strapped into the safety harness, focussing on his phone.

 The car’s smooth hum falters for a split second, a stuttering glitch Brent barely notices as he scrolls through his phone.
-Just as a curve comes up, the car lurches forward, suddenly slamming into the guardrail, without any of the safety features kicking in.
+Just as a curve comes up, the car lurches forward, suddenly slamming into the guardrail, without engaging any of the safety features.

 Brent drops his phone, face contorted in shock.
 The air bag doesn’t deploy, and the seat harness clicks open.
 Brent’s unprotected body sails into the windshield, shattering the safety glass into a thousand pieces.

 The other cars slow in unison and swerve smoothly around the car — which is pitched into a guardrail at a right angle.

 Sirens wail in the distance as a drone appears over the embankment.
-The basketball-size drone disappears into the vehicle carrying a silver disk the size of a hockey puck.
+The basketball-size object  disappears into the vehicle carrying a silver disk the size of a hockey puck.
 In a moment, the drone exits again, now carrying only Brent’s phone and some kind of a bright blue plug in its grappling hooks, leaving Brent’s body untouched.

 As the drone silently drops back over the embankment, there is a flash and a puff of smoke from inside the car.